MadeByMike/madebymike/_posts/2014-9-10-understanding-flexbox.md

 Item 3 shrink factor: (1&times;400) / (100px + 400px + 400px) = .444 &times; -300px = -66.666px
 </div>

 The space remaining is -300px, this is equal to the width of the flex container (600px) minus the total basis (900px).
-To find the shrink factor for each, times its flex-shrink value by its flex-basis value (1&times;100px or 1&times;400px), then divide this by the combined sum of the flex-shrink times the flex-basis for all items (1&times;100px) + (1&times;400px) + (1&times;400px).
+To find the shrink factor for each, multiply its flex-shrink value by its flex-basis value (1&times;100px or 1&times;400px), then divide this by the combined sum of the flex-shrink multiply the flex-basis for all items (1&times;100px) + (1&times;400px) + (1&times;400px).

-Finally times this number by the space remaining (-300px) to get the amount to reduce each item by (33.33px and 66.66px).
+Finally multiply this number by the space remaining (-300px) to get the amount to reduce each item by (33.33px and 66.66px).

 In the above example if the flex shrink of the first item was to change to 2 the result would differ as follows: